Featured photo: Alexis R. tells her story outside the J. Douglas Galyon bus depot in Greensboro. (photo by Gale Melcher)

 Ron Schultz and Hope take a rest outside the Winston-Salem Journal.
 (Photo by Gale Melcher)

 Schultz spent 22 years at an architecture firm that raised some of the city’s memorable buildings into its skyline.
-His “crown jewel” of his career was Wake Forest’s Admissions Building and Welcome Center, he says.
+His “crown jewel” of his career was Wake Forest University’s Admissions Building and Welcome Center, where he was on the team that oversaw the building’s construction.

 Then he took a new job at a different firm that sounded like a great deal.
 But once he helped them get up and running, they “cut [him] loose,” he says.